-Amanda Gentry received her BFA in Design from Boston University, College of Fine Arts, where she minored in Sculpture and Art History.
+Amanda Gentry received her BFA in Design from Boston University, School of Visual Arts, where she minored in Sculpture and Art History.
 Her work has taken her abroad for study and residencies to both Italy and France, respectively.
-Her studio is located at Mana Contemporary in Chicago.
+She works out of her studio at Mana Contemporary in Chicago.

 2017, SERIOUS/play, Matthew Rachman Gallery, Chicago, Illinois